KyleAtDND/gridpane-api-client-php/README.md

-# GridPane PHP API Client Library #
+# GridPane API PHP SDK Client Library #

 ## API Client Version

-This is the first version of a community sponsored PHP API client for GridPane.
+This is the first version of a community sponsored PHP SDK client for GridPane API.

 ## API version support